IGE-mercury/PermHg/README.md

 3. Submit a pull request (PR) from your branch to the `dev` branch of this repository.
 4. The maintainers will review your PR and, once approved, merge it into `dev` in preparation for the next official release.

-For users who do not use or are not familiar with GitHub, we also welcome data submissions by email using the provided template file.
+For users who do not use or are not familiar with GitHub, we also welcome data submissions by email to [support team](mailto:permhg@univ-grenoble-alpes.fr), using the provided template files.